Aggressive Leavenworth, KS Military Defense Attorneys

 When You Need a Court Martial Lawyer in Leavenworth, KS

-The experienced court martial defense attorneys at Gonzalez & Waddington have developed a reputation for representing service members at Army, Navy, Marine Corps, Navy, and Coast Guard installations worldwide.
+The experienced court martial defense attorneys at Gonzalez & Waddington have developed a reputation for representing service members at Army, Navy, Space Force, Marine Corps, Navy, and Coast Guard installations worldwide.
 If you are stationed in Leavenworth, KS and are suspected of a military crime, then retaining the most aggressive court martial defense attorney can be the difference between going to jail versus winning your case or saving your career.
 Our military defense lawyers represent Leavenworth, KS military service members in both UCMJ and administrative matters to include defending military service members accused of sex assault, drug use, and other offenses under the UCMJ.

 This film is a perfect example of why you must hire the best military defense lawyers that you can find.

 Our military criminal defense lawyers aggressively defend false accusations of rape, child abuse, and sexual assault under Article 120 UCMJ, 120b UCMJ, and 120c UCMJ.